Do you have an English Only in the classroom policy?

 The argument then is how could this be achieved with English Only?

-Another criticism in the English Only policy is a higher failure rate in exams.
+Another criticism of the English Only policy is a higher failure rate in exams.

 But one of the most defining arguments against English Only is that the class is no longer any fun.